 Baseline and constraint map

-Inventory sources, critical pipelines, current SLAs, and incidents.
-Build an explicit architectural baseline and focus on constraints that block product delivery.
+Start with an inventory: sources, critical pipelines, current SLAs, SLOs, and incidents.
+Capture the architectural baseline and the constraints that actually block product teams, not the ones that sound good in a talk.

 Minimum governance and shared interfaces

-Introduce data contracts, catalog, and basic quality checks for critical domains.
-Formalize schema evolution rules and ownership boundaries.
+Introduce data contracts, a catalog, and basic quality checks for critical domains.
+This is also where you lock in schema evolution rules and ownership of data products, while there are few domains and agreement is still cheap.

 Self-service capabilities

-Launch reusable ingestion and transformation templates, observability standards, and repeatable pipeline setup to reduce time-to-first-dataset.
+Launch reusable ingestion and transformation templates, observability standards, and repeatable pipeline setup.
+The goal of this stage is to cut time-to-first-dataset so teams stop queueing for the platform.

 Economics and scaling the model

-Enable showback/chargeback, optimize compute/storage, and expand domain ownership.
-At this stage, hybrid operating model usually becomes the default.
+Enable showback and chargeback, optimize compute and storage, and expand domain ownership.
+By this point the hybrid operating model usually becomes the default.

 Related chapter